AI For Furnace No-Heat Calls

 Property managers repeat resident and owner context across scattered threads.

-AfterResident impact, owner pressure, repeat complaint, and photo status are captured in the first answer.
+AfterResident impact, owner pressure, frozen-pipe worry, repeat complaint, and photo status are captured in the first answer.

 After-hours coverage sounds generic.